Contra Dances by Mark Widmer

 While looking for a Becket dance that ends with a partner gypsy-and-swing to close out a contra medley at Head For The Hills (AND be able to transition to it from an improper formation dance), I was unable to find one that was straightforward enough to call with no walkthrough.
 I wrote this dance to fit the bill, and named it after the camp where HFTH is held every year in November.

-For medley transitions from an improper dance: have the dancers circle left one full time in A1 and do NOT pass through to new neighbors the first time through.
+For medley transitions from an improper dance: have the dancers circle left one full time in A1 and do NOT pass through to new neighbors the first time through this dance.

 The A1 and A2 are identical to Orace Johnson's Midwest Folklore, something I realized after having written this one.
 (Note, this link to Midwest Folklore has a different way to progress than the circle-3/4-and-pass-through that I am used to.)